dburt/migrate_sermonmanager_to_tithely/README.md

 The script performs the following steps:
 1. Loads sermon data from `sermons.json`.
 2. Creates an index of all sermons available in the Tithely admin panel by scraping the sermon list pages.
+This can be done from the general media listing or a specific podcast page.
 3. For each sermon in the local `sermons.json`, it finds the corresponding sermon in the Tithely index.
 4. It then navigates to the edit page for that sermon and updates the following fields:
     *   Speaker